10 Common Blogging Mistakes and How to Avoid Them

 1. Neglecting Your Target Audience

 One of the biggest mistakes bloggers make is writing for everyone instead of a specific audience.
-Without a clear target audience, your content may lack focus and fail to resonate with readers.
+Without a clear understanding of who your readers are, your content may lack focus and fail to resonate.

 How to Avoid It: